 Insider Tips for Visiting Lisbon

-• Buy a Navegante card immediately.
-Pick one up at the airport metro station for €0.50 and load it with €15–20 of Zapping credit.
-You’ll use it on the metro, buses, trams, and elevators throughout your stay.
+- Buy a Navegante card at the airport. €0.50 for the card, then load €15–20 of Zapping credit.
+It works on metro, buses, trams, and elevators.

 Start Planning Your Lisbon Trip